Opening – Settlement and Kahalii

 • Selection of artists.

-• Whether the exhibition introduces an innovative view of the arts, for example in relation to its context and/or media.
+• Whether the exhibition introduces an innovative view of the subject matter, for example in relation to its context and/or media.

 • Whether the exhibition includes new or older works, or even a mixture of both.